 These tensions need to be accepted for what they are: conflicts.
 Conflict, however, is not a negative thing, but an integral part of human life as well as a site that necessitates negotiation over and across opposing views.

 In this project, we are aware of tensions and conflicting interests that have to do with our research – and indeed each of us holds views of our own.
 Yet, the very aim of our research is to understand the tensions more thoroughly and from several perspectives.
 Only after that it maybe possible to disentangle the tensions, for the joint interests of sustainable future.

 That said, even if you would not agree with all that is said on this website, but are interested in our goal of sustainable continence care across the world, do get in touch.
 We appreciate your views, and want to count them in.
 This is important.

-Dr. EVELIINA ASIKAINEN (CO-I) is a Senior Lecturer in the Tampere University of Applied Sciences.
-She will join the project in September 2020 for eight months, to work as a co-investigator in the work package that focuses on the pad as waste, and the possibilities of future circular economy.
-Also Eveliina’s contribution to the project is made possible by the Kone Foundation grant, and she continues to collaborate with the project in the form of coauthoring, for instance.
+Dr. EVELIINA ASIKAINEN (PhD) is a Senior Lecturer in the Tampere University of Applied Sciences.
+She worked in the project from September 2020 to May 2021, as a co-investigator in the work package that focuses on the pad as waste, and the possibilities of future circular economy.
+Eveliina’s contribution to the project was made possible by the Kone Foundation grant, and she continues to collaborate with the project in the form of coauthoring, for instance.

 Dr. CHRISTOPHER CHATTERTON (PhD), worked in the project as a Postdoctoral Researcher, from November 2019 until November 2020, looking at experiences of living with incontinence.
 His work with us was enabled by the Kone Foundation grant.
 Presently, Chris works with a charity led project called “The Pad Project UK”, which co-incidentally has a similar name to our project.
 The two projects are not connected however.
 Chris still keeps in touch with us, and we look forward to future collaborations.